arhamkhan779/AI-based-Tumor-Detection-System/README.md

 ## Acknowledgements

 - Special thanks to the contributors and libraries that facilitated the project, especially the YOLO model for object detection.

+---

+Let me know if there are any other changes you’d like to make!